Back to blog

 Why AWS marketplace?

 AWS Marketplace is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
 In AWS Marketplace, you can find, try, buy, and deploy the software and services needed to build new solutions and manage your cloud infrastructure.
-The catalog includes solutions for different industries and technical areas, free trials, and consulting services from Microsoft partners.
+The catalog includes solutions for different industries and technical areas, free trials, and consulting services from AWS partners.
 Included among these solutions are Kubernetes application-based container offers.
 These offers contain applications that are meant to run on Kubernetes clusters such as Elastic Kubernetes Service (EKS).

 Prerequisites